ton-community/tutorials/01-wallet/index.md

 kQCJRglfvsQzAIF0UAhkYH6zkdGPFxVNYMH1nPTN_UpDqEFK
 ```

 This wallet address isn't secret.
-You can share it with anyone you want and they won't be able to touch your funds.
+You can share it with anyone you want, and they won't be able to touch your funds.
 If you want anyone to send you some TON, you will need to give them this address.
 You should be aware though of some privacy matters.
 Wallet addresses in TON and most blockchains are [pseudo-anonymous](https://en.wikipedia.org/wiki/Pseudonymization), this means that they don't reveal your identity in the real world.
-If you tell somebody your address and they know you in the real world, they can now make the connection.
+If you tell somebody your address, and they know you in the real world, they can now make the connection.

 An explorer is a tool that allows you to query data from the chain and investigate TON addresses.
 There are many [explorers](https://ton.app/explorers) to choose from.
 We're going to use Tonscan.
 Notice that mainnet and testnet have different explorers because those are different blockchains.